 Team’77’s best-known work, of course, is Unica.
 Recently, Unica was almost concurrently rereleased in two separate revivals — one at Monotype, the other at Lineto.
-Monotype’s Neue Haas Unica was designed by Toshi Omigari, while Lineto’s Unica ’77 is from Team’77 member Christian Mengelt and Leipzig-based type designer Maurice Göldner.
+Monotype’s Neue Haas Unica was designed by Toshi Omigari, while Lineto’s Unica77 is drawn by Christian Mengelt of Team’77, based on Team’77’s original drawings dating from the 1970s.
 Unlike the Unicas, Media77 has received almost no attention in the press.

 Bobst Graphic released the original Media for its photo-typesetting machines in 1977.
-The revived Media77 was developed by all three of the Team’77 members: André Gürtler, Christian Mengelt, and Erich Gschwind (in other words, the band got back together).
+The revived Media77 was developed by Team’77 members Christian Mengelt and Erich Gschwind.
 While no version of Media will ever be as popular as Unica, the original Media incarnation embodies everything noteworthy about Team’77.

 Media’s 1977 debut was accompanied by a trilingual article in Typographische Monatsblätter detailing its design process.
 Gürtler, Mengelt, and Gschwind examined the most-used serif faces of their time and presented Bobst with various proposals for adoption.
 Eventually, they agreed upon a sturdy design subtly combining elements from many serif genres.
 Both Media and Media77 are eminently readable.
 The italic styles are arguably neither true italics nor obliques, but a unique design solution falling somewhere in between.
 Something Hrant Papazian would love?

 Proving that good work is often not forgotten in the end, André Gürtler, Christian Mengelt, and Erich Gschwind collectively received the Swiss Grand Award for Design last year.
 And why shouldn’t they have?
 Team’77 represents the most significant collaborative type design group Switzerland has produced.
 Their working methods were groundbreaking in the 1970s, and remain a model for today’s type designers to study.
-The trio designed both the original Media and the new Media77 — released almost forty years apart.
 If that isn’t enough of an argument for “best typeface of the year,” I’ve got nothing else for you.